-Ongoing and upcoming group exhibitions
+Recent, ongoing and upcoming exhibitions

-The Academy of Fine Arts Vienna
+Paintings Gallery of the Academy of Fine Arts, Vienna

 Communicating Vessels.
 Collection 1881-2021